 Skip if: You live somewhere that never ices, or you never go outside in winter

-Check Price on Amazon →2.
+Check Price on Amazon2.
 Neoprene Grip Covers

 Cold hands on crutches is miserable.
 Your hands are already working hard, and when they're freezing, it gets painful fast.
 Regular gloves don't work because you lose grip, and mittens?
 Forget it.

 These neoprene covers solve the problem perfectly.
-They slip over your existing crutch grips (handgrips) and add warmth without adding bulk.
+They slip over your existing crutch grips and add warmth without adding bulk.
 Think of them like a wetsuit for your crutch handles.
 They trap your body heat, they're grippy even when wet, and they actually make the handles more comfortable.

 - Keeps hands warm without gloves

-- Excellent grip, even when wet from snow
+- Excellent grip even when wet

-- Adds padding for more comfortable long-distance use
+- Adds padding for comfort

 - Easy to slide on and off